 The site is not within any Natura 2000 site and as such cannot have any direct impact here.
-It comprises amenity grassland with no resident fauna of note.
-The nature of the on-going operation of the development would not represent a significant disturbance factor, as a housing estate is already present adjacent to this site.
+It comprises urban buildings with no resident fauna of note.
+The nature of the on-going operation of the development would not represent a significant disturbance factor, as buildings are already present on site.